1706 Establishment: Implementation

 The Navy Board produced sets of dimensions for ships from forty, fifty, sixty, seventy, eighty, and ninety guns (they decided against doing so for thirty-gun ships).
 After a last-minute adjustment created by Admiral George Churchill, the dimensions were sent out to the dockyards together with an order that they were to be strictly adhered to, and that they should apply to rebuilds as well as new ships.
 The implementation of the Establishment – the first of many – began an era of notorious conservatism in naval administration.
 Though there would be no significant technological changes until the following century, the naval architecture of the 1706 Establishment slowly became more antiquated for the early eighteenth century.

 Individual ship types

 90-gun second-rates

-Seven existing second-rates were rebuilt to the 1706 Establishment, including three whose reconstruction was ordered in 1704-1705.
-These first three were the Marlborough of 1706 (rebuilt from the old Saint Michael), Blenheim of 1709 (rebuilt from the old Duchess) and the Vanguard of 1710.
-The other four ships were the Neptune of 1710, Ossory of 1711, Sandwich of 1715 and Barfleur of 1716.
+Seven existing second-rates were rebuilt to the 1706 Establishment, including three whose reconstruction was ordered in 1704–1705.
+These first three were the of 1706 (rebuilt from the old Saint Michael), of 1709 (rebuilt from the old Duchess) and the of 1710.
+The other four ships were the of 1710, of 1711, of 1715 and of 1716.

 These ships were originally armed as 96-gun ships under the 1703 Establishment of Guns.
-They were re-armed as 90-gun ships under the 1716 Establishment of Guns, with heavier 32-lb and 9-lb on the lower and upper decks (the middle deck 18-lb were unaltered), but with one pair of 6-lb removed from each of the partial decks above to leave:
+They were re-armed as 90-gun ships under the 1716 Establishment of Guns, with heavier 32 lb and 9 lb on the lower and upper decks (the middle deck 18 lb were unaltered), but with one pair of 6 lb removed from each of the partial decks above to leave: